mosman01/NAO-CoA/README.md

 _**Osman, M., Zaitchik, B., Badr, H., Hameed, S., 2020: “North Atlantic Centers of Action and Seasonal to Subseasonal Temperature Variability in Europe and the Eastern United States”.
 Int.
 J. Climatol, (Under Submission)**_

-Refer to Hameed and Piontkovski, 2004 for CoA calculations:
+Refer to Hameed and Piontkovski (2004) for the CoA calculations:

 _**Hameed, S., and S. Piontkovski, 2004: "The dominant influence of the Icelandic Low on the position of the Gulf Stream northwall".
 Geophys.
 Res.
 Lett., 31, 1998–2001, https://doi.org/10.1029/2004GL019561**_